davidsjohnson/MATOS/README.md

 4. You should now be able to start and stop the Agent's sound generation, modify the tempo and volume, and change the agent's state

+* NOTE:  To see how agents communicate, notice that when you change the tempo on one agent, the other agents will follow.

 ## Sound Design via PD